DC Studio Team Wins Multiple Michigan Emmy Awards

 Women in black dress standing by a concrete wall with text.

-April 30 – May 22, 2026 Opening Reception: April 30, 5:30 – 8:00 PM Duderstadt Center Gallery Becoming is the senior thesis project of Stamps School of Art & Design student Elsa Olander.
-It is a multidisciplinary exhibition that traces her artistic evolution from high school student in Kenya to
+Recent Exhibition April 30 – May 22, 2026 Opening Reception: April 30, 5:30 – 8:00 PM Duderstadt Center Gallery Becoming is the senior thesis project of Stamps School of Art & Design student Elsa Olander.
+It is a multidisciplinary exhibition that traces her artistic evolution from high school student in

 AAFF VR Documentary Screening: Is The War Close?